-Most Social Security disability claimants wait several months -- and sometimes several years -- before they are approved for benefits.
-When you are approved for benefits, you will generally be awarded a retroactive payment -- called back pay -- of all the benefits you should have received from the date of onset of your disability.
-In many -- but not all -- cases, this back pay is taxable.
+Most Social Security disability claimants wait several months – and sometimes several years – before they are approved for benefits.
+When you are approved for benefits, you will generally be awarded a retroactive payment – called back pay – of all the benefits you should have received from the date of onset of your disability.
+In many – but not all – cases, these retroactive Social Security benefits are taxable.

 Supplemental Security Income (SSI) is needs based.
 If your income and resources are low enough to qualify for SSI, then you are exempt from income tax by definition.
 However, up to 85 percent of Social Security Disability Insurance (SSDI) payments are taxable.
 The percentage that is taxable is based on your total "provisional income."
 Provisional income includes half of your income from Social Security and all other income.
 For example, if you received $12,000 from Social Security and $5,000 from another source last year, your total provisional income was $11,000 ( $12,000/2 + $5,000).
 IRS Publication 915 gives instructions on how to determine your provisional income and the percentage of your benefits that are liable to taxation.

 You have two choices for reporting Social Security back pay on your taxes.
 One is to report the back pay as income in the year in which you received it.
 If you do this, the taxable portion of your benefits will all be taxed using that year's rate.
 The other option – called lump sum election – allows you to determine your tax rate on the lump sum payment as if you had been receiving the benefits from the time you were disabled.
 The advantage of choosing a lump sum payment tax is that you are able to factor in all of your deductions for every year in which you should have received benefits.